zuliani99/ALGTG/README.md

 ## Requirements

-Change the last row of **requirements.yml** to the path of yout conda enviroments.
+Change the last row of **requirements.txt** to the path of yout conda enviroments.
 Then type in the bash the following lines.
 ```
-conda create --name test -f requirements.yml
+conda create --name <env> --file requirements.txt
-conda activate test
+conda activate <env>
 ```

 ## Applciation Start Up